fabianschenk86/firby-app/README.md

 # firby-app#

 Publish and manage your website content on the go, from anywhere in the world.
 With Firby App you can create and edit posts or pages, and upload or download media.
-All you need is a website created with Kirby CMS with the Firby-Plugin and a your Android device.
+All you need is a website created with [Kirby CMS](https://getkirby.com/) with the Firby-Plugin and your Android device.

 ##Image Editor